JazzXHiro/Obsidian/2 - Source Notes/Academics/Projects/GP Capstone Project/Game Mechanics.md

 # Needed
 ## 1. Movement Mechanics
-	1. Basic WASD movement -- (I don't think jump mechanics is needed).
+	1. Basic WASD movement along with mouse camera movement.
+	2. Jump using SPACEBAR
+	3.

 ## 2. Dialogue Mechanics
 	1. Where and when to trigger certain dialogues.